built-on-openfin/contest-starter/workspace/symphony/challenge-2023/README.md

 npm run client
 ```

-5. Type any character into the search box to show the default list of Applications or use the launched dock.
+5. Type any character into the search box or hit enter to show the default list of Applications or use the launched dock.

 6. If you modify the project and wish to rebuild you can run setup again or the build command below: